 The OU4 and OU2 remedial actions have also provided economic benefits to the local community beyond the sales and marketing of chat.
 For example, from July 2013 through April 2014, local staff utilization on the Distal 7 North portion of the QU4 remedial action was over 80% of the construction labor, and over 45% of the construction subcontract awards have been made to small disadvantaged businesses, including veteran-owned and woman-owned businesses.
 For OU2, 40% of construction subcontract awards have gone to small disadvantaged businesses, including woman-owned businesses.
 These workers have been helping the local economy by spending funds with local vendors.

 EPA has conducted five-year reviews at the Site to ensure that the remedies put in place protect public health and the environment, and function as intended by Site decision documents.
-The most recent review concluded that response actions at the Site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
+The most recent review completed in 2015 concluded that response actions at the Site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
 These reviews will continue throughout the remediation process and in perpetuity.

 What Is the Current Site Status?